replicatedhq/kots/design/variadic_config.md

 ## Alternatives Considered

-TBD

-Just clone files that are repeated.

-Implicit collection of resources.
+Using the Golang Text Template functionality has it's flaws as far as keeping valid YAML syntax and puts a lot of knowledge burden on the vendor.
+Some alternative considered here were:
+    1. Having KOTS Use very basic search/parse capabilities to look for Config Items that were members of a template group, which would implicitly copy any resource using them N times.
+    This wasn't proposed because it seemed like it would implement a brute-force search of each file for every possible templateGroup config item.

-Instead of using patch files to manage kustomization of the base, we could build a [custom generator in Go for kustomize](https://kubectl.docs.kubernetes.io/guides/extending_kustomize/) that takes in arbitrary templates and spits out the results directly.
+    1. As a more obscure solution, we could build a [custom generator in Go for kustomize](https://kubectl.docs.kubernetes.io/guides/extending_kustomize/) that takes in arbitrary templates and spits out the results directly.
+This didn't seem to have too many advantages over using the standard go tooling, but would have require more complexity to manage in KOTS.
+    1. Having `ConfigContext` methods that returned valid YAML and/or JSON was also discussed, but this would require passing in templates as arguments for something complicated like rendering a whole configmap.

 ## Security Considerations